 - The Virginia Statewide Fire Prevention Code requires four fire drills per year.
 One of these drills must take place at least 10 days after the fall semester begins.
 One of these drills must take place before sunrise and one after sunset.
-Per Virginia code, the exact time of drills may not be announced. - The director of University Life Safety and Emergency Management is responsible for creating a schedule for testing that includes input from building occupants.
-The time and date of the drill is negotiated with the building contact. - 3.
+Per Virginia code, the exact time of drills may not be announced. - EHS-Fire Safety is responsible for creating a schedule for testing that includes input from building occupants and Housing and Residence Life personnel.
+The time and date of the drill is coordinated between these two campus partners. - 3.
 All drills are scheduled at a time with consideration of the burden on the occupants of the building and disruptions to university operations. - 4.
 Emergency evacuation drills are initiated by activating the fire alarm system.
 Fire alarm systems are provided in each building where drills are required. - 5.
 Records of all evacuations are maintained by EHS-Fire Safety. - 6.
-After all occupants have exited the building, personnel staff silences the alarm and resets the fire alarm control panel. - 7.
-Once the fire system has been reset, personnel staff announces the completion of the drill and allows occupants to return to the building.
-No one shall re-enter the premises until authorized to do so by the director of University Life Safety and Emergency Management or his/her designee.

-- 8. Personnel contacts Mason Police and advises them that the drill has been completed.
+After all occupants have exited the building, EHS-Fire Safety silences the alarm and resets the fire alarm control panel. - 7.
+Once the fire system has been reset, EHS-Fire Safety announces the completion of the drill and allows occupants to return to the building.
+No one shall re-enter the premises until authorized to do so by a university or public safety official. - 8.
+EHS-Fire Safety contacts Mason Police and advises them that the drill has been completed.
 All subsequent alarms will be treated as an active fire alarm and the local fire department will be notified. - 9.
 Personnel completes the Emergency Evacuation/Fire Drill Record. - 10.
 George Mason University Korea: Mason Korea and Songdo Global University Foundation follow protocols consistent with Mason's Environmental Health and Safety Programs for fire safety standards including fire drill frequency and facility design/attributes (e.g., sprinkler systems, alarms, etc.) for spaces used by Mason students and employees.